dump custom/vtk command

 The id, mol, proc, procp1, type, element, mass, vx, vy, vz, fx, fy, fz, q attributes are self-explanatory.

-id is the atom ID. mol is the molecule ID, included in the data file for molecular systems. type is the atom type. element is typically the chemical name of an element, which you must assign to each type via the dump_modify element command.
-More generally, it can be any string you wish to associate with an atom type. mass is the atom mass. vx, vy, vz, fx, fy, fz, and q are components of atom velocity and force and atomic charge.
+Id is the atom ID.
+Mol is the molecule ID, included in the data file for molecular systems.
+Proc is the ID of the processor (0 to Nprocs-1) that currently owns the atom.
+Procp1 is the proc ID+1, which can be convenient in place of a type attribute (1 to Ntypes) for coloring atoms in a visualization program.
+Type is the atom type (1 to Ntypes).
+Element is typically the chemical name of an element, which you must assign to each type via the dump_modify element command.
+More generally, it can be any string you wish to associated with an atom type.
+Mass is the atom mass.
+Vx, vy, vz, fx, fy, fz, and q are components of atom velocity and force and atomic charge.

 The image flags can be printed directly using the ix, iy, iz attributes.
 For periodic dimensions, they specify which image of the simulation box the atom is considered to be in.
 An image of 0 means it is inside the box as defined.
 A value of 2 means add 2 box lengths to get the true value.
 A value of -1 means subtract 1 box length to get the true value.
 LAMMPS updates these flags as atoms cross periodic boundaries during the simulation.